• Skip to main content

 Can I freeze these cookies?

-You can freeze the cookie dough as long as it is in the ball shape first.
+You can freeze the cookie dough as long as it is in a ball shape first.
 Or you can freeze the baked cookies as well.
 Just let them thaw at room temperature before eating.

 Why doesn’t my cookie look as white on the outside as others I have seen?